 When I heard about the Volkswagen scandal I personally felt let down and depressed.
 I was shocked.
 Not just because it occurred in a German company with an impeccable reputation.
 It was because engineers in a discipline that I helped nurture and develop through my career have let the rest of us down, displaying a dark side of their humanity.

 I immediately thought about the implications for our mechatronics discipline.
 Here is our “Challenger” moment.
 The Challenger space shuttle disaster has been the pre-eminent ethics case study used in the engineering community for several decades.
 From now on, Volkswagen will take its place, at least for mechatronic engineers.

 One of the factors most influential in your personal success will you be your time management ability.
 As an engineer you will have many competing demands on your time.
 Like many engineers you may feel that most of these are “interruptions” or other demands that impede your “real engineering” work.
 These notes can help you manage your time better if you feel the need.
-Try out my time management worksheet to evaluate your own performance over time and pick up some hints for better practice.
-(Time management questionnaire 140924)

 Here’s how Leslie Perlow, author of the book “Time Famine” described this.

 I found that engineers distinguish between “real engineering” and “everything else” that they did.
 They defined real engineering as analytical thinking, mathematical modelling, and conceptualising solutions.
 Real engineering was work that required using scientific principles and independent creativity.
 It was the technical component of engineers’ deliverables that utilise the skills the engineers acquired in school.
 As one engineer summed it up, “real engineering is what I thought I was hired to do.”
 In contrast, “everything else” translated mostly into interactive activities.